Terry Calvani: Professional life

 After graduating from law school, Calvani practiced with the San Francisco firm of Pillsbury Madison & Sutro.
 From 1974 to 1983, Calvani was professor of law at Vanderbilt University School of Law, where he taught courses in antitrust law.
 In 1983, he was appointed by President Ronald Reagan to serve one term as commissioner of the U.S. Federal Trade Commission from 1983-1990.
 He returned to practicing law at Pillsbury Madison & Sutro from 1990 until 2002, during which time he also taught antitrust at the Harvard Law School, from 1998 to 2001 and also at Duke University School of Law, in 2000.

 From 2002 until 2005, he was a member of the governing board of the Competition Authority of Ireland, where he held the criminal investigations and merger review portfolios.
 During his tenure at the Irish commission, he served on numerous Advisory Committees to the Directorate General for Competition of the European Commission.
 Concurrently, he taught antitrust law at Trinity College Dublin, from 2004 to 2005.

 Calvani practiced antitrust law with Freshfields Bruckhaus Deringer, resident in its Washington, D.C., office from 2005 until his retirement in April 2019.
 During this period he also taught antitrust law at Cornell Law School in 2006 and 2016, Columbia Law School in 2017, and the University of California, Hastings College of Law in 2019.

 Calvani is the co-editor of a book on antitrust economics and the author of numerous articles on antitrust law.
 He has lectured extensively on competition issues and has served as chairman of several American Bar Association antitrust committees and on the governing board of its Antitrust Section.
-He is a life member of the American Law Institute, the Judicial Conference for the Sixth Circuit Court of Appeals and serves on the advisory boards of the Antitrust Bulletin, Oxford Journal of Antitrust Enforcement and Dublin University Law Journal, and has been a member of the Administrative Conference of the United States.
-Calvani has served as a Non-Governmental Advisor (NGA)for the United States Department of Justice Antitrust Division and the United States Federal Trade Commission to the International Competition Network (ICN) since 2005, and has provided technical assistance to competition enforcement agencies in Africa, Asia and Latin America.
+He is a life member of the American Law Institute, the Judicial Conference for the Sixth Circuit Court of Appeals and serves on the advisory boards of the Antitrust Bulletin and Oxford Journal of Antitrust Enforcement, and has been a member of the Administrative Conference of the United States.
+Calvani has served as a Non-Governmental Advisor (NGA)for the United States Department of Justice Antitrust Division and the United States Federal Trade Commission to the International Competition Network (ICN) from 2005 to 2021, and has provided technical assistance to competition enforcement agencies in Africa, Asia and Latin America.

-In February 2020, he was announced as a senior advisor to Brunswick Group LLC.
+From March 2020 through February 2025 he served as a senior advisor to Brunswick Group LLC.

 Personal life

 Calvani was born and grew up in Carlsbad, New Mexico.
 He received a B.A. in history from the University of New Mexico in 1970 and a J.D. with distinction from the Cornell Law School in 1972.
 He is married to Sarah Sage Holter, and lives in Nashville, Tennessee.
 He was previously married to Mary Virginia Anderson of Mill Valley, California and Judith Tbompson of Birmingham, Alabama.
-He has two children, Dominic Mario Calvani and Torello Howard Calvani, two step-children, Benjamin Douglas Hill and Elizabeth Sage Hill, and four grandchildren.
+He has two children, Dominic Mario Calvani and Torello Howard Calvani, two step-children, Benjamin Douglas Hill and Elizabeth Sage Hill, and seven grandchildren.